How Can I Change Print Size When Printing From iPhone?

 And that’s how you use your iPhone to print smaller documents.

-Make Print Size When Printing Large
+Make the Size When Printing Large

-• Your printer may be printing larger than usual if you just updated the driver or changed the software on your printer.
+• Your printer may be larger than usual if you just updated the driver or changed the software on your printer.

 • Double-checking the settings, ink levels, paper size, and recent software updates will help you identify the root of your printer’s huge printing issues.